How to make creative Convolution Reverbs and IRs

 In this tutorial I’m going to show you how to use everyday objects to make creative and unusual reverbs using our plugin Fog Convolver.

-There’s also another technique which can be used to get a higher quality impulse response, the sine sweep method.
-This technique involves a process called deconvolution and can be a bit trickier to setup, so we’ll stick to the direct method.
+There’s also another technique that can be used to get a higher quality impulse response, the sine sweep method.
+This technique involves a process called deconvolution and can be a bit trickier to set up, so we’ll stick to the direct method.

 If we wanted to capture the reverb of a room, we could just record a balloon pop or a starter pistol, and use that recording inside a convolution reverb.
 But, in this case, we want to do something different and more creative.